The Traditional Owners in the Ipswich region are the Clans of the Yagara Language Group (the Jagera, Yuggera and Ugarapul People).

 - Yarning circle: place to share knowledge, culture and stories

-To apply for a permit to access one of the locations above please fill in the online form below:
+To apply for a permit to access one of the locations above please complete and submit the form below:

 Traditional Owners Land Access Permit Application - Online Form